 3 Case Study

 The case study in this article is computational in nature, with the expressed purpose of facilitating the teaching of spatial thinking to nonprofit professionals.
 Accordingly, the accompanying code can be found in the authors’ GitHub, the link to which is in the appendix.
 GitHub is a reliable and widely used platform for the storage and dissemination of open-source software.
 It is recommended that readers download the associated zip file from the repository, which can be used to reproduce the analyses and figures in this paper and used in their classes to facilitate or enhance instruction.
-Although the data found in the repository is in a general format (e.g., .csv), the associated code is written in R (R Core team, 2020), an open-source language that is compatible with a range of existing platforms.
+Although the data found in the repository is in a general format (e.g., .csv), the associated code is written in R (R Core team, 2020), an open-source language that is compatible with a range of existing analysis platforms.

 The case study focuses on the spatial arrangement of the nonprofit sector, by census tract, in Cuyahoga County Ohio (USA) in 2016.
-The census tract is an apt choice of geography, it is a widely used measure of a neighborhood and corresponds to theories related to the local benefits of nonprofit organizations.
+The census tract is an apt choice of geography, as it is a widely used proxy for neighborhood and corresponds to theories related to the local benefits of nonprofit organizations.
 Further, while spatial dynamics may be at play in a range of situations, accounting for them is often most important with smaller, clustered units (Dale, 2014).
 Cuyahoga County is just over 1,200 square miles with a population over 1.2 million.
 Cuyahoga County is also an interesting location for a study of the nonprofit sector as it maintains a rich philanthropic history, home to some of the oldest community foundations and federated organizations, and has previously received scholarly attention in this journal (Roudebush & Brudney, 2012).